 Nail Clinic: Beau’s Lines

 Beau’s lines, as they have come to be known, occur when the nail matrix is injured and the growth of the nail is slowed.
 This eventually causes grooves in the surface of the nail plate.
 Affecting finger- and toenails, this condition is most commonly caused by an injury such as slamming a finger in the door or dropping a heavy object on a toe.

 Whatever the reason for the slowing or halting of nail growth, it will result in transverse ridges on the nails, which look like pale bands lying horizontally across the nail plate.
 They first appear at the moon (lunula) and then progress with the growth of the nail.
 In cases where the ridges are not caused by a systemic illness or congenital disease, Beau’s lines will grow out with the nail and disappear.

 Any kind of injury to the nail matrix (also called a microtrauma) slows cell division in the matrix, causing transverse ridges to appear.
-An excellent example of this is with athletes who do a lot of jogging or long-distance running—they often find Beau’s lines on their toenails from the repeated smashing of the distal edge into the front of the shoe when running or kicking.
+An example is with athletes who do a lot of jogging or long-distance running—they often find Beau’s lines on their toenails from the repeated smashing of the distal edge into the front of the shoe when running or kicking.

 - Eczema The inflammation in the skin around the nail (the proximal fold) associated with eczema can prevent normal cell division in the nail matrix.

-Habit-tic deformity (HTD) A source of repeated, habitual trauma to the nail matrix, HTD occurs when a person habitually picks at or rubs the central cuticle with a neighboring finger, most commonly seen on the thumb.
+- Habit-tic deformity (HTD) A source of repeated, habitual trauma to the nail matrix, HTD occurs when a person habitually picks at or rubs the central cuticle with a neighboring finger, most commonly seen on the thumb.

-Subungual hematoma The hematoma can press into the nail matrix affecting nail cell production.
+- Subungual hematoma The hematoma can press into the nail matrix affecting nail cell production.

-Paronychia Inflammation of the tissue adjacent to the nail, usually accompanied by infection and pus formation.
+- Paronychia Inflammation of the tissue adjacent to the nail, usually accompanied by infection and pus formation.

-Onychia Inflammation of the matrix often leading to suppuration—or pus formation—and loss of the nail.
+- Onychia Inflammation of the matrix often leading to suppuration—or pus formation—and loss of the nail.

-Carpal Tunnel Syndrome A condition caused by compression of the median nerve in the carpal tunnel, which can affect nail growth.
+- Carpal Tunnel Syndrome A condition caused by compression of the median nerve in the carpal tunnel, which can affect nail growth.

-(Yes, this is a long list to remember, but there is good news—you don’t need to memorize all of these causes in order to help your clients.
+(Yes, this is a long list to remember, but there is good news—you don’t need to memorize all of these causes in order to help your clients.)

 How To Treat Beau’s Lines

 The first step in preventing this condition from coming back is to refer your client to her doctor.
 In many cases, she may have a history of the above conditions.
 As a nail technician, you are not able to diagnose or treat her condition, but her doctor will be able to give her instructions on how to proceed.

 You can also provide your client with a natural nail manicure and polish the nails with her favorite color.
 But be careful; the grooves on the nail mean there isn’t as much nail growth, so you don’t want to file the ridges in an attempt to smooth the nail, as this will cause further damage by making the nail very thin and fragile.

 Beau’s lines are caused by a variety of conditions.
 As with every set of nails at your station that seems out-of-the-ordinary, you need to proceed with caution.
 The good news for you and your client is that these grooves won’t put an end to her nail services—it’s just a bit of a pause on the road to beautiful nails!